GLOBAL MARKETS-World stocks stay high, Russia's rouble buckles under sanctions stress | Headlines

 GLOBAL MARKETS-World stocks stay high, Russia's rouble buckles under sanctions stress

 For traders, it was hard keeping up.
-Europe's STOXX 600 opened with a new all-time high as a flurry of positive earnings offset growing worries about the third wave of COVID infections on the continent.
-The U.S. dollar was at a four-week low ahead of March retail sales data with investors increasingly convinced that U.S. interest rates will stay low, whereas in Europe a deluge of debt issuance lifted German bond yields to four-week highs.
+Europe's STOXX 600 set a new all-time high as rising commodity stocks and some upbeat earnings offset the region's COVID third wave and vaccination rollout worries.
+The U.S. dollar was trying to get off a four-week low and Wall Street futures were lifted by a surge in retail sales .
+Investors are increasingly convinced that U.S. interest rates will stay low, whereas in Europe a deluge of debt issuance lifted German bond yields to four-week highs.

 For those following markets elsewhere it was even more hectic.
-Turkey was waiting for its first central bank meeting under its new governor after the last one was sacked after hiking interest rates last month.
-The Russian rouble had already fallen as much as 2% on reports the United States would announce sanctions later for alleged interference in U.S. elections and malicious cyber activity.
+Turkey's lira wobbled as the country's central bank hinted that it will look to cut interest rates under a new governor after the last one was sacked after hiking rates last month.
+The Russian rouble had already dropped as much as 2% and its bond markets took a clattering on reports the United States would announce sanctions later for alleged interference in U.S. elections and malicious cyber activity.

-They were set to target both individuals and entities and could also include aggressive new measures targeting the country's sovereign debt, according to one source who spoke to Reuters.
+They were set to target both individuals and entities and also include aggressive new measures targeting the country's sovereign debt, according to U.S. officials who spoke to Reuters.
 "There has been a bit of whiplash for the rouble."
-Saxo Bank's head of FX strategy John Hardy said.
+Saxo Bank's head of FX strategy, John Hardy, said.
 "Earlier in the week it looked like the U.S. was making overtures about a (Biden-Putin) summit and now it looks like they are going to slap on sanctions."

 The bank had already recommended selling EM currencies earlier in the week.
 There were no such worries for the cryptocurrencies.
-Despite a bumpy IPO for crypto firm Coinbase, the world's biggest and best-known Bitcoin was just shy of its record high at $62,614 has now doubled in value this year.
+Despite a bumpy IPO for crypto firm Coinbase, the world's biggest and best-known bitcoin was just shy of its record high at $62,614, having now doubled in value this year.

 Back in the bond markets, 10-year U.S. bond yields eased to 1.6165% in European trade, down from a 14-month peak of 1.776% reached in late March, reducing the dollar's yield attraction.
 Fed Chair Jerome Powell said on Wednesday that the U.S. central bank would reduce its monthly bond purchases "well before" it raised interest rates.